-Arvada, CO (August 17, 2020) – Special Aerospace Services LLC (SAS), an 8(a) certified woman-owned small business specializing in tactical engineering and precision manufacturing, has made new investments in its facilities both to enhance its ability to undertake classified work and help strengthen the aerospace supply chain.
+Arvada, CO (August 17, 2020) – Special Aerospace Services LLC (SAS), a small business specializing in tactical engineering and precision manufacturing, has made new investments in its facilities both to enhance its ability to undertake classified work and help strengthen the aerospace supply chain.

 As part of this effort, it has created a new assembly area within its SAS Flight Factory manufacturing capability.
 This brings aerospace engineering, precision manufacturing, and assembly together in one facility.
 The company has also invested in a dedicated Wire EDM machining cell, greatly enhancing the company’s existing production and prototyping capabilities.

 The new classified-capable space continues SAS’ efforts to vertically integrate its precision manufacturing capability and creates an environment suitable for classified aerospace assembly work.
 This allows for production flow of spacecraft assemblies, launch system components, aircraft subsystems, and optical assemblies.

 The new 2,500 square foot assembly bay brings together the work stations for both mechanical and electrical assemblies, as well as clean room capability.
 It is adjacent to the SAS Flight Factory testing area so that subsystems can be easily tested in the company’s high-pressure test laboratory.

 SAS Flight Factory is also investing in its cell of manufacturing machines, centered around a new Wire EDM machine.
 The Mitsubishi MV2400-S Wire EDM machine’s repeatable cutting accuracy and its capability to cut both extremely hard and very small work pieces reinforce SAS’ reputation for developing high-quality parts and precision components.